OpenMx/OpenMx/docs/source/GeneticEpi_Path.rst

     AEest
     LRT_ACE_AE

 Note that the way to specify submodels using path specification is not straightforward and requires repeating code.
 The OpenMx team is currently working on better alternatives.
 These models may also be specified using matrices instead of paths, which allow for easier submodel specification.
-See `here 	<http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Matrix.html#geneticepidemiology-matrix-specification>`_ for matrix specification of these models.
+See :ref:`geneticepidemiology-matrix-specification` for matrix specification of these models.